cscart/docs/user_guide/payment_methods/authorizenet.rst

 How To: Set up CS-Cart with AuthorizeNet
 ****************************************

-To set up CS-Cart with AuthorizeNet payment gateway:

 *   In the Administration panel, go to **Administration → Payment methods**.
 *   Click the **+** button on the right.
 *   In the opened window: